 Donna Staton (left), CIO of Fauquier Health System in Warrenton, Va., also said her hospital uses backup generators, and said that only "essential personnel" were required to physically report to work.
 The remainder of Fauquier's IT staff, she said, were permitted to take scheduled paid time off or work remotely.

 While Oklahoma won't feel the physical effects of Sandy, Duncan (Okla.)
 Regional Hospital CIO Roger Neal (right) said that every spring and fall, tornados present similar challenges for his hospital.
 The FierceHealthIT adviser said that Duncan has "invested heavily in redundancy" for areas like its HIS server farm and its main routers.

-"We are always planning and looking at how we server our patients better during inclement weather, and the process is always being tweaked," Neal said.
+"We are always planning and looking at how we serve our patients better during inclement weather, and the process is always being tweaked," Neal said.
 "I think the big key for us is to always keep emergency management in the forefront of what we do."